 Using a good, cloud-based data loss prevention solution in G Suite will help system admins not only see where logins are coming from but also the number of login attempts and—perhaps most importantly—account activity once the login is successful.

-Your InfoSec team will want to be notified if a specific account is acting abnormally.
+Your IT team will want to be notified if a specific account is acting abnormally.
 This could include bulk file downloads, risky file uploads, risky SaaS application connections, and more.
 When this type of activity is detected, a good cloud security tool will lock down the account, unshare or quarantine the files, and remove malware infections in your system.

 4. Security Audits and Reporting

 Any good IT security strategy must include easy G Suite monitoring, audits, and reporting.
-If you are responsible for the security of your organization’s G Suite environment, regular audits and reports are a necessary part of your job.
-If you happen to work in the Education industry, these types of compliance audits and reporting are required by law.
+If you are responsible for the security of your district’s G Suite environment, regular audits and reports are a necessary part of your job and are also required by law.

 G Suite security reports include stats on DLP policy violations, file and third party app risk scores, and account login activity, to name a few.
-Some organizations may choose to also track and report on content violations in G Suite.
-These reports could include explicit or inappropriate content and threats of violence or self harm.
+Some districts may choose to also track and report on content violations in G Suite.
+These reports could include explicit or inappropriate content and threats of violence or self-harm signals.

 5. Google Data Automated Backup

 The best way to ensure that you still have access to your data in the event of a data loss incident is to use an automated backup solution.
 Backing up your data is the most fool-proof insurance against hardware failure, ransomware attacks, and other complete loss events if all else fails.
-Automating backups means that your team doesn’t have to remember to back up the organization’s database on an on-going basis.
+Automating backups means that your team doesn’t have to remember to back up on an on-going basis.
 It also makes restoring lost data much easier and data loss incidents less disruptive.